 Crown Princess Victoria is often referred to as the ‘Godmother of Europe.’
-She received this rather unusual nickname because she has 18 (yes eighteen) godchildren.
+She received this rather unusual nickname because she has 18 (yes, eighteen) godchildren.

 Crown Princess Victoria is one of Europe’s most popular royals.
-Every single year she is voted most popular royal in her own country of Sweden.
+Every single year she is voted the most popular royal in her own country of Sweden.
 Many royals seem to like the Crown Princess, as well, as they have often asked her to be godmother to their children.
 Crown Princess Victoria almost has a godchild in every European country with a monarchy.
 In addition, she is the godmother to three future Kings and Queens.

 Princess Catharina-Amalia, daughter of King Willem-Alexander and Queen Máxima of the Netherlands, is also lucky to have Crown Princess Victoria as her godmother.
 In return, King Willem-Alexander is also one of Princess Estelle’s godfathers.
 Victoria is also listed as one of Princess Ingrid Alexandra of Norway’s godmothers.
-Crown Prince Haakon is conversely godfather to Princess Estelle while Crown Princess Mette-Marit has Prince Oscar as a godchild.
+Crown Prince Haakon is conversely godfather to Princess Estelle, while Crown Princess Mette-Marit has Prince Oscar as a godchild.

 Other royal godchildren of Crown Princess Victoria, who will not become King or Queen one day, are Princess Eléonore of Belgium, daughter of King Philippe and Queen Mathilde and Prince Constantine Alexios of Greece and Denmark, son of Crown Prince Pavlos and Crown Princess Marie-Chantal of Greece.
 In 2014, Princess Katharina of Saxe-Coburg-Gotha was added to the long list.
 She is the daughter of the Hereditary Prince and Princess of Saxe-Coburg and Gotha, the heirs of the Ducal Family of Saxe-Coburg and Gotha.